rohan843/cybersecurity-notes/README.md

 After deployment, ransomware can freeze network systems, make devices unusable and lock confidential data, making devices inaccessible.
 The threat actor then demands a ransom before providing a decryption key to allow organizations to return to their normal business operations.

 When ransom negotiations occur or data is leaked by a threat actor, these eventa can occur through the dark web.

+## Layers of the Web

+The Web is an interlinked network of online content made up of **3 layers**:

+1. **Surface Web**: It is the layer that most people use.
+It's content can be accessed by a web browser.
+2. **Deep Web**: The content of the deep web requires authorization to access it.
+For example, an intranet of an organization, only accessible to individuals with access specifically provided by the organization.
+3. **Dark Web**: